tomhendra/stitch/README.md

 Rather than spend too much time trying to find a workaround (the SO suggestions do not work for this project), we will be using npm until the issue is resolved.

+Update 15/12/22: There is a workaround: https://github.com/pnpm/pnpm/issues/4920#issuecomment-1226724790
+TODO: Test the workaround!

 ## CSS declaration order style guide

 This is not enforced via tooling but is recommended for tidiness.